 Linguistic and other assessments over time

 English reading comprehension (Kirklees) showed no effect of session when comparing pre-degree accuracy to first-year performance (t=-1.19, p=0.24) or to second-year performance (t=1.38, p=0.17).
 Our control measure, non-verbal reasoning (KBIT-2 Matrices), also showed no effect of session when comparing pre-degree accuracy with first-year performance (t=-1.28, p=0.20) or second-year performance (t=0.5, p=0.62).
-Due to time constraints on testing and limited data from some online testing sessions, the tasks assessing phonological encoding, summarizing and impulsivity were only conducted at one session each and therefore no change-over-time analyses were conducted.
+Due to time constraints on in-person testing and limited data from online testing sessions, the tasks assessing phonological encoding, summarizing and impulsivity were only conducted at one session each and therefore no change-over-time analyses were conducted.

 Predictors of BSL and SLI performance

-Our final set of analyses examines whether any of the cognitive and linguistic assessments are associated with (1) BSL and (2) SLI performance.
+Our final set of analyses examines whether any of the cognitive and linguistic assessments were associated with (1) BSL and (2) SLI performance.
 Firstly, we look at whether any assessments were related to BSL measures, such as grades in BSL modules and BSL Sentence Reproduction Test scores.
 Due to the high level of attrition rate across the longitudinal study, we do not attempt to fit a large mixed model with all predictors for outcome variables at the final session.
 Instead we report correlations and individual regression analyses, modeling BSL and SLI measures as a function of predictor assessments, with initial BSL proficiency as a covariate.
 Models of English comprehension also include age at initial testing session as a covariate.

 Working memory tasks and BSL performance

 As a reminder of our hypotheses: we did not predict that the WM assessments would have an impact on any BSL outcomes, other than visuospatial WM.
 There was no relationship between initial multimodal WM (Dual N-Back) and second-year BSL grades (r2=0.006), nor did multimodal WM relate to third-year BSL-SRT scores (r2=0.002).
-There was a weak association between third-year multimodal WM skill and SRT scores, but this was not a significant relationship (r2=0.12, t=0.83, p=0.44).
-We found no relationship between initial visuospatial WM (Corsi Blocks) and second-year BSL grades (r2<.001), nor with third-year BSL-SRT score (r2=0.10).
-However, third-year SRT scores were positively associated with visuospatial WM performance in both second-year (r2=0.609, t=2.73, p=0.041; Fig. 4a) and third-year (r2=0.301, t=1.55, p=0.17; Fig. 4b), the former being a significant relationship.
-In terms of auditory WM, initial digit span scores were only weakly associated with first- (r2=0.12) and second-year BSL grades (r2=0.14), but not third-year BSL-SRT scores (r2=0.001).
+The relationship between third-year multimodal WM skill and SRT scores was not significant (r2=0.12, t=0.83, p=0.44).
+We found no relationship between initial visuospatial WM (Corsi Blocks) and second-year BSL grades (r2<.001), nor with third-year BSL-SRT scores (r2=0.10).
+However, third-year SRT scores were significantly positively associated with visuospatial WM skill in second-year (r2=0.609, t=2.73, p=0.041; Fig. 4a), but the positive correlation with third-year WM was not significant (r2=0.301, t=1.55, p=0.17; Fig. 4b).
+In terms of auditory WM, initial digit span scores were not associated with first- (r2=0.12) or second-year BSL grades (r2=0.14), nor with third-year BSL-SRT scores (r2=0.001).